Frozen Pipe Repairs and Preventative Maintenance

-Trouble with frozen pipes at your business?
-Get the expert help you need by calling Mr. Rooter® Plumbing.
+Having trouble with frozen pipes at your business?
+Get the professional help you need by calling Mr. Rooter® Plumbing.

-It’s important that you know how to identify frozen pipes so that you can help prevent a burst or other damage.
+It’s important to know how to identify frozen pipes to prevent a burst or other damage.
 Signs of frozen pipes include:

 • Water coming through a wall or ceiling